Nexmo/station/docs/Getting-Started.md

 ## Booting Up For The First Time

 Station requires a certain defined file structure in the content file path provided to the CLI when booting it up.
-Please refer to the [Configuration](https://github.com/Nexmo/station/blob/master/docs/Configuration) page for detailed instructions.
+Please refer to the [How To Use](https://github.com/Nexmo/station/blob/master/docs/How-To-Use#configuration-files) page for detailed instructions.
 Without this file structure, Station will not run correctly.

 To start Station the following command can be executed from the command line, replacing `/content/path` with the absolute file path to your content: